olegstabr/olegstabr/README.md

 - 👋 Hi, I’m @olegstabr
 - 👀 I’m interested in football (not soccer!), read books and programming
-- 🌱 I’m currently learning SwiftUI for iOS Developing
+- 🌱 I’m currently programming using C#.
-- 💞️ I’m looking to collaborate on Apple Inc.
-- 📫 How to reach me - Discord: olegstabr#8140, Website: olegstabr.github.io
+- 📫 How to reach me - Discord: olegstabr#8140, Website: www.olegstabr.github.io | www.olegstabr.ru

 <!---
 olegstabr/olegstabr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.